thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

 ### 1.2.
 Overview

-EcoGo is a mobile application designed to help individuals track and reduce their carbon dioxide (CO2) emissions from everyday activities, particularly focusing on transportation.
-The app aims to provide users with real-time data on their emissions and incentivize eco-friendly behaviors through gamification and rewards.
+EcoGo is a native mobile application designed exclusively for iOS, aimed at helping individuals track and reduce their carbon dioxide (CO2) emissions from everyday activities, with a particular focus on transportation.
+The app provides users with real-time data on their emissions and incentivizes eco-friendly behaviors through gamification and rewards.

 ### 1.3.
 Glossary